|Rehearsal for Brandenburg Concerto No. 1 (photo by Kyle Fink)|

 While there's nothing duel-like (nor grand) about the slow movement of the 5th Concerto, let's hear another performance with Freiburg: the unusual tempo indication is Affetuoso, less of a tempo than a mood, certainly – though it very likely has nothing to do with this music, it reminds me that Bach's wife Maria Barbara died in 1720 – and Bach writes for just the three soloists, no “orchestra,” a moment of texture as another form of contrast in Bach's sound-world.

-While we're talking about manuscripts that are around 300 or more years old, here, keep in mind a great deal of Bach's works have been lost for one reason or another.
-Not the least lamentable is the fact that, upon his death, Bach's library was divided between three of his sons and the oldest, Wilhelm Friedemann, was an unsuccessful musician with a severe drinking problem who ended up selling a large portion of his inheritance – after all, the Old Man was definitely old fashioned, so who'd really care, right?
+Keep in mind a great deal of Bach's works have been lost for one reason or another.
+Not the least lamentable is the fact that, upon his death, Bach's library was divided between three of his sons and the oldest, Wilhelm Friedemann, was an unsuccessful musician with a severe drinking problem and always in need of money who ended up selling a large portion of his inheritance – after all, the Old Pigtail was definitely old fashioned, so who'd really care, right?
 And then, a good chunk of No. 2 Son's legacy, inherited by Carl Philip Emanuel who was a court composer, himself considered old-fashioned, for King Frederick the Great in Berlin, was stolen during the final days of World War II, presumably carted off by the Soviet Army and hidden in a cave in Kiev, so the story goes – but that is another tale for another time...

 So if there were other copies of the Brandenburg Concertos or their originals sources, we have no idea.
 We're talking long before the days of photocopies and backing things up to The Cloud, here...